 This low fodmap quiche with spinach, feta, and potato is the perfect low fodmap breakfast to take on the go.
-The spinach and feta quiche makes 3-4 servings.
+The low fodmap crustless quiche makes 3-4 servings and is super satisfying.

-Enjoy the crustless spinach and feta quiche straight out of the oven, or pre-make this quiche for a low fodmap breakfast or lunch to take with you to work.
+Enjoy the spinach and feta low fodmap quiche straight out of the oven, or pre-make this quiche for a low fodmap breakfast or lunch to take with you to work.

 One of my favorite foods is spinach and feta rolls, but unfortunately, the high fodmap pastry doesn’t always agree with me.
 I thought I would replicate the flavors by using the same ingredients to make crustless spinach and feta quiche that is low fodmap, gluten-free and healthy!

-I must say this spinach and feta quiche recipe is pretty darn tasty.
+I must say this low fodmap quiche recipe is pretty darn tasty.
 I only used ½ cup of feta cheese in this recipe, but if you love feta like me, you can add an extra ¼ cup to enhance the cheesy flavor.

 This low fodmap quiche is super easy to make and seasoned with dill, salt, and pepper.
 I used the top of green onions, which are low fodmap instead of regular onion, and added in the potato.
 Potatoes are a low fodmap carb that helps to provide satiety.